 In the last few years, Cyprus has grown to be one of the fastest emerging fund markets in Europe.
-The passing of the Alternative Investment Fund Law of 2014 and the transposition of the UCITS IV Directive into domestic Law in 2012 have harmonized the local regulatory framework in line with the EU fund regulations, increasing the country’s competitive position and opening the market for the setup of Cyprus funds which can be marketed domestically and in the EU.
+The passing of the Alternative Investment Fund Laws of 2014 and 2018, and the transposition of the UCITS IV Directive into domestic Law in 2012 have harmonized the local regulatory framework in line with the EU fund regulations, increasing the country’s competitive position and opening the market for the setup of Cyprus funds which can be marketed domestically and in the EU.

 With a market now built on strong legal foundations, the business environment is created for fund managers, custodians, and administrators to operate and with their significant contribution the Cyprus fund market shall continue developing.
 On 10 July 2018, the Cyprus Parliament approved Law 126 p1/2018 which introduced the RAIF and new provisions in Tax Legislation in relation to Funds.
 Furthermore, it clarified the AIF Law with various amendments.

 Participants to this seminar will be given the opportunity to gain an overview and understanding of the Cyprus Fund Sector from a legal and operational perspective.
 The various legal provisions will be analysed and their practical application illustrated.